 If you just purchased a token on an exchange like PancakeSwap or imported your wallet into the Trust Wallet app, the likely reason why your balance is not showing is that you haven’t added the token’s contract address to Trust Wallet.

-Let’s say you just bought some SafeMoon tokens on the Trust Wallet app or maybe you just imported a wallet that contains some SafeMoon to Trust Wallet, you need to add the token (SafeMoon in this case) to Trust Wallet before the balance can show up on your home screen.
+Let’s say you just bought some SafeMoon tokens on the Trust Wallet app or maybe you just imported a wallet that contains some SafeMoon to Trust Wallet, you need to add the token (SafeMoon in this case) to Trust Wallet before the balance of the token can show up on your home screen and be added to your overall estimated wallet balance.

 This will only work if you don’t see the token listed at all on the list of available balances on the Trust Wallet home screen.